How to Access UEFI BIOS in Windows 11 – Easy Steps

 Method 2Use 🪟 Windows 11 Advanced Startup Settings

-If the keyboard shortcut method is tricky, you can also access UEFI BIOS through Windows 11’s settings:
+If the keyboard shortcut method doesn’t work for your PC, you can easily access your Windows 11 computer’s UEFI BIOS through the Advanced Startup settings found within Windows itself.

 - Click the Start button, then go to Settings.